GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 - Select the Pet List screen from Screens, and confirm that Rectangle is above Text in the Components order.
-  - The Rectangle is now hiding the Text because the one on top is displayed in front of the other.
+  - The Rectangle is now hiding the Text because the one on top is displayed in front of the others.

 ![bg right h:500px](images/2021-10-22-01-38-45.png)

 ---
-- Let's switch the order, putting Text at the top and Rectangle at the second.
+- Let's switch the order.
+Put Text at the top and Rectangle at the second.
   - The Text is now in the foreground, and the Rectangle makes it easier to see the white text!
 ![bg right h:500px](images/2021-10-22-01-41-54.png)

 ---
-Next,  display one more pet!
+Next, let's add one more pet.
-- Select the three components you added (Image, Rectangle, Text) on Canvas, and click MAKE GROUP
+- Select the three components you added (Image, Rectangle, Text) on Canvas, and click "MAKE GROUP".
 ![bg right h:500px](images/2021-10-22-01-53-38.png)

 ---
-- Copy and paste (`Ctrl + C` and `Ctrl + V` on Windows, `Command + C` and `Command + V` on Mac) the created Group while it is selected, and place the duplicated Group on the bottom.
+- Copy and paste (`Ctrl + C` and `Ctrl + V` on Windows, `Command + C` and `Command + V` on Mac) the created Group while it is selected, and place the duplicated Group under first pet.
 ![bg right h:700px](images/2021-10-22-02-01-32.png)

 ---
--  change the second Image and Text to those of another pet!
+- Change the second Image and Text to those of another pet.
 ![bg right h:700px](images/2021-10-22-02-06-16.png)

 ---
-Next, we will add the lead to the pet registration page.
+Next, add the link to the pet registration page.
-- Select Action Button from ADD COMPONENT
+- Select "Action Button" from ADD COMPONENT
 ![bg right h:370px](images/2021-10-22-02-11-11.png)

 ---
 - Place it in the lower right corner of the screen.
-- Change the Icon and Text Color to Default Background (White).
+- Change the "Icon and Text Color" to "Default Background"(White).
 ![bg right h:500px](images/2021-10-22-02-26-03.png)

 ---
+- Select "ADD ACTION"
+  - Select "Link"
-- ADD ACTION -> Link -> Select [Pet Registration Screen Name
+    - Select [Pet Registration Screen Name]
 ![bg right h:500px](images/2021-10-22-02-28-24.png)

 ---
- add a lead line from the pet registration screen to the pet list screen.
+Let's add a link from the pet registration screen to the pet list screen.
 - Select the Register button on the Pet Registration page
-- ADD ACTION -> Link -> Select [Pet List Screen Name You can't register your pets yet because you just added a line (we will do the data registration in the next lecture).
+- ADD ACTION -> Link -> Select [Pet List Screen Name] You can't register your pets yet because you just added a link (Data registration is in the next lecture).
 ![bg right h:500px](images/2021-10-22-02-33-55.png)

 ---
--  also change the destination of the SIGNUP button on the SignUp screen and the LOGIN button on the Login screen from Home to the Pet List screen.
+- Change the destination of the SIGNUP button on the SignUp screen and the LOGIN button on the Login screen from Home to the Pet List screen.
 ![bg right h:340px](images/2021-10-22-03-52-31.png)

 ---
-- The Home screen that was created by default is no longer needed, so  delete it!
+- The Home screen that was created by default is no longer needed.
+You can delete it.
 ![bg right h:480px](images/2021-10-22-03-57-57.png)

 ---
- check the appearance of the Pet List screen.
+Preview the appearance of the Pet List screen.
-- Change the Screen Navigation Type of the Pet List screen to Home Screen as you did when you previewed the Pet Registration screen.
+- Change the "Screen Navigation Type" of the Pet List screen to "Home Screen" as you did when you previewed the Pet Registration screen.
-- After logging in with the preview function, you can see the Pet List screen.
+- After logging, you can see the Pet List screen.

 Pet List screen seems OK.
 ![bg right h:650px](images/2021-10-22-02-40-24.png)